aayushtirole/Sinox-Media-Website/docs/prd.md

 - Dynamic noise layer optimized for performance
 - Liquid blob mask effect optimized with requestAnimationFrame

-### 5.3 Interactive Elements
+### 6.3 Interactive Elements
 - Magnetic hover effects on all buttons and cards
 - Smooth scroll behavior with GSAP momentum and inertia
 - Horizontal swipe/drag functionality for video cards
-- Snap-to-card scroll behavior on mobile with elastic snap\n- Accordion functionality in FAQ section with rubber-band stretch
+- Snap-to-card scroll behavior on mobile with elastic snap
+- Accordion functionality in FAQ section with rubber-band stretch
 - Tab switching in Industry Insights section with fluid morph
 - Toggle switch in Pricing section with smooth transition
 - Sticky navigation bar with scroll behavior and magnetic effects